Skip to content

 text

-The number of executions in a nested loop is the product of the iterations of each level.
-With N times in the outer loop and M times in the inner loop, the inner loop body executes a total of N * M times.
-For a double nested loop with N=1000, the inner loop executes one million times—so keep this concept in mind: when dealing with large datasets, the fewer nested levels, the better.
+The execution count of a nested loop is the product of the counts of all layers.
+N times for the outer layer and M times for the inner layer results in N * M executions of the inner loop body.
+For a double nested loop with N=1000, the inner body executes one million times—so keep this concept in mind: with large data, fewer nesting levels is better.

-Let's combine the several loop types we learned into one program: a multiplication table, a number-guessing mini-game (while + break), and a pyramid pattern print (nested for).
+Let's combine the loops we learned into one program: the 9x9 multiplication table, a number guessing game (while + break), and a pyramid pattern printer (nested for).

 cpp